QuietOne/MonkeyBrainsDemoGames/RobotFightGame/README.md

   - green: runs away from player, have cannon and always shooting at player
 - all three robots are in the same team
 - if tree robot are to easy for you you can add more with just increasing initial enemies array size.
 The game will do the rest.
+- it is possible to switch weapons with right click

 ##Note: